CsCesium/KantaiHomo/README.md

 # KantaiHomo
-A viewer for KantaiCollection in HarmonyOS
+A viewer for Kantai Collection(HTML5) in HarmonyOS